Fuzzworth/alx_test_suite/simple_shell_project/README.md

-# Simple Shell Tests Go HERE!!!
+# Simple Shell Tests Go in the Madatory Checker!!!

 # To add your own tests